 Our residents work in four different health care facilities in the region, each of which provides a unique training opportunity.

 The University of Kansas Hospital is a more than 650-bed hospital that is the major teaching hospital for the University of Kansas Medical Center (KUMC) and for the Department of Neurology.
 It is the secondary and tertiary referral center for the state of Kansas and a level one trauma center.
 Patients come from the entire state of Kansas, western Missouri, eastern Nebraska, eastern Oklahoma, and northern Arkansas.
 The hospital recently added three new floors to its Center for Advanced Heart Care, with the 32-bed Neurology ward on the eighth floor and the 24-bed Neurological-Neurosurgical ICU on the ninth floor.
 Six video-EEG machines are used for prolonged monitoring.
 The nurses on these wards are trained in the care of patients with neurological disorders and are part of the Stroke Rapid Response assessment team.
-A new Cambridge Tower is scheduled to open in 2016.
+The new Cambridge Tower is scheduled to open in 2016.
 It is set to house Neurology, Neurosurgery and ENT.
-While connected to the main hospital by a bridge, this building will have a dedicated neuroimaging suite, with interventional radiology, operating rooms and the NICU.
+While connected to the main hospital by a two-level bridge, this building will have a dedicated neuroimaging suite, with interventional radiology, 10 operating rooms and a 32-bed NICU.

 The School of Medicine's main classrooms are on the campus along with the School of Nursing and the School of Health Professions.
 These include the Physical Therapy, Occupational Therapy, Pharmacy, and the Master's programs in Pubic Health and in Clinical Science.